vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Soupara.
 Some eminent scholars hold that Ophir is Abiria (i. e.
 Abhiras) of Ptolemy (p.
 140).
 Vide JRAS for 1898 pp. 253 ff. for dis cussion and JBBRAS vol. 15 p.
 273

-for a long note on Sürpāraka.
-Süryatirtha-A (under VS) V. 83.
+for a long note on Sūrpāraka.
+Sūryatirtha-A (under VS) V. 83.
 48,

 K. I. 35.7, P. I. 37.7: B (under Mathura) Var, 152.50,156, 12 (where Bali, son of Virocana, propitiated